 The Group has adopted a Security Trading Policy which states that a Designated Person (which includes any director, CEO and senior executive) who participates in unvested entitlements under any equity-based remuneration schemes is prohibited from entering into transactions in associated products which limit their economic risk.

-A copy of the Security Trading Policy is available in the corporate governance section of the Group's website at www.begagroup.com.au/investors/corporate-governance/.
+A copy of the Security Trading Policy is available in the corporate governance section of the Group's website.